tad-stranger/terminally_ASPIRED/README.md

 | `--show-sky`         | Show extracted sky spectrum in final plot                            | Off                          |

 ### ⚠️ Note on Image Reduction
-By default, `terminally_ASPIRED` does not perform bias or flat field correction, as these steps have been found to degrade the quality of spectral extractions for data obtained with the SAAO 1.9m telescope.
-In practice, applying these corrections has led to poor extraction performance and unreliable wavelength and flux calibration.

-However, users may supply bias and flat field frames if they wish to experiment with including them in the reduction process.

 Dark frame correction is not implemented.
 This is because the CCD used on the 1.9m telescope is cryogenically cooled to temperatures around 170 K, rendering the dark current negligible.

 ---